Qumulo/docs/metrics-specification.md

 sidebar: administrator_guide_sidebar
 ---

+# Metric Types

+All the metrics available in the API will be one of three different types defined by the OpenMetrics standards, with each metric type possessing a specific set of functionality.
+The three different metric types are:

+- **Counter**: A monotonically increasing integer value.
+It starts at zero and cannot be decremented.
+- **Gauge**: Like a counter in that it represents a single integer value; however a gauge can be both increased and decreased.
+- **Histogram**: A histogram represents a series of "buckets", with each bucket keeping track of all values that occur within a specific range, as well as a count of the total number of measurements made by the histogram.
+However, in this API histograms will have only one bucket, which will contain the sum of all the values measured by the histogram, as well as the count of those measurements.
+As a result, this allows a histogram to also keep track of the average value of the measurements, which can be calculated by dividing the sum by the count.

+# Labels

+The OpenMetrics format also provides a way to label metrics, enabling them to be broken up and categorized based on the different combinations of labels.
+All metrics will automatically be labeled with `job_name`, which is specified in the `prometheus.yml` configuration file, and `instance`, which will be the hostname and port of the cluster that the metrics are coming from and is also specified in `prometheus.yml`.
+Any additional labels will be metric-specific, and are listed in the "Additional Labels" column in the table below.

 # Available Metrics

 | Metric Name | Metric Type | Additional Labels | Value Type | Description |